felipebpassos/Pesquisa-Viral-Viral-Search-/README.md

 - **PHP (MVC Architecture)**: Utilizes the **Model-View-Controller (MVC)** pattern, where the business logic (Models), control logic (Controllers), and presentation layer (Views) are well-separated, ensuring maintainability and organization.
   - The application is currently monolithic, with the frontend and backend integrated, meaning the frontend is not decoupled via APIs, but all functionality is managed within the same codebase and server.
   - The architecture was designed for simplicity and efficiency in the early stages, with plans to evolve towards a more modular structure as the application scales.

+- **Instagram Graph API**: All data is collected through the Instagram Graph API, ensuring compliance with Instagram's terms and providing reliable, accurate business profile data.
+- **Facebook OAuth 2.0**: Easily allows users to log in with their Facebook credentials, streamlining the onboarding process while benefiting the platform by increasing the Meta API usage rate.
 - **JWT for Secure Authentication**: Token-based authentication to ensure secure session management and reduce unnecessary requests to Facebook.
 - **Redis for Caching and Queuing**:
   - **Token storage**: OAuth tokens are stored with a three-day expiration to optimize API requests.